 John Conyers, Jr.

-Chairman Goodlatte: “The House Judiciary Committee today approved another important piece of our bipartisan criminal justice reform initiative to protect Americans from having their property wrongfully seized by law enforcement.
-The Due Process Act reforms civil asset forfeiture to prevent incentives to improperly seize Americans’ property.
+“The Due Process Act rightfully reforms civil asset forfeiture to prevent incentives to wrongly seize Americans’ property.
 The bipartisan bill also strengthens protections for Americans who have had their property confiscated by law enforcement and increases the accountability and transparency of this law enforcement tool.
-I thank the many members who have worked on this bill and look forward to continuing our good work on criminal justice reform.”
+I look forward to taking this bill up in Committee soon and thank the many members, including Representatives Sensenbrenner and Walberg, who have worked on and championed this important issue.”

 Key Components of the Due Process Act:

 · Enhances procedural protections of forfeiture proceedings in both civil and administrative settings and prevents government overreach